 But she is not the only one pregnant; so is Elizabeth, her relative.
 Within her is the six-month-old prophet of the Most High who will go before the Lord to prepare His ways.
 John’s ministry will be patterned after Elijah’s whose ministry was patterned after that of Moses.
-So when John opens his mouth, you hear the sound of a prophetic choir.
+When John opens his mouth, you hear the sound of a prophetic choir.
 Moses, Samuel, Elijah, Elisha, Isaiah, Jeremiah and a host of others all crowd into the pulpit of his mouth to proclaim, “Behold, the Lamb of God, who takes away the sin of the world.”
-The Agnus Dei is the whole corpus of prophetic hymnody.

-But before John preaches, before he baptizes, before he is even born, he is filled with the Holy Spirit and leaps in his mother’s womb.
-He is called and ordained in utero.
-The Baptizer enters his office while still living in the water of the womb.
+But before John preaches, before he baptizes, before he is even born, he is filled with the Holy Spirit and leaps in his mother’s womb. @@John is called and ordained in utero.@@ The Baptizer enters his office while still swimming in the water of the womb.

 The mother of this prophet is visited by the Mother of God.
 In the coming together of these two pregnant women, we see the coming together of the old and the new.
 For Elizabeth – in her old age, former barrenness, priestly husband, and prophetic son – is an icon of the old and aging Israel.
 Whereas Mary – in her youth, maternal virginity, and divine Son – is an icon of the new and everlasting Israel of God.
 As Sarah was the alpha mother in Israel so Elizabeth is the omega.
 She will give birth the last of the OT prophets.
 The curtain’s about to close, the veil rent in twain.
 Israel, who had, in a sense, been journeying since the days of Abraham, would finally come to their destination at the river Jordan.
 And there will stand John, to shepherd them across the baptismal river to rest within the promised land of the Messiah’s holy flesh.